About World Neighbours Canada

 Nothing is done “for” the people, or “to” the people in these countries – rather, the people make improvements on their own.
 We think that really increases the potential for lasting change.

-One-hundred per cent of the money raised by WNC goes into the projects in the program areas, because we have no paid staff members and our group is run by volunteers (our modest administrative costs are covered by our directors).
+All of the money raised by WNC from individual donors goes to projects in the program areas.
+Our organization is run by volunteers who work out of their homes.
+Our modest administrative costs are covered by grants and by donations from our directors.

 We are non-sectarian and support people of all faith traditions, and are a federally registered charity (BN 89212 8646 RR 0001).